 Her answer was innovative: instead of allowing herself to become discouraged, Mrs. Ash founded what she calls her ‘project management system’ for weight loss.
 She started a blog, named, appropriately, Lawyer at Lunch.

 But this isn’t just any blog.
-Inspired by a night she looks up and couldn’t get back to sleep due to anxious thoughts, Mrs. Ash realized there was something she could do, and that was written.
-While she didn’t initially publish the first post, she began to chronicle her weight loss journey, and also her thoughts, even life experiences.
+Inspired by a night she woke up and couldn’t get back to sleep due to anxious thoughts, Mrs. Ash realized there was something she could do, and that was to write.
+While she didn’t initially publish the first post, she began to chronicle her weight loss journey, her thoughts, and even her life experiences.
 The more she blogged, the more empowered and motivated she felt to continue down her journey of healthy weight loss.

 But that isn’t all she did.